ruby-numo/numo-gnuplot/README.md

 * [GitHub site](https://github.com/masa16/numo-gnuplot)

-Although there are many [other Gnuplot interface libraries for Ruby](https://github.com/masa16/numo-gnuplot#related-work), they do not have such simple interface that the plot of x-y data is obtained by just typing:
+Although there are many [other Gnuplot interface libraries for Ruby](https://github.com/masa16/numo-gnuplot#related-work), none of them have so simple interface as to obtain an XY data plot by just typing:

     plot x,y

-Numo::Gnuplot achieves this by providing only one class which has the same inteface with Gnuplot command line, and no other class which causes extra learning costs.
+Numo::Gnuplot achieves this by providing only one class which has the same inteface as Gnuplot command line, and no other class which causes extra learning costs.

 ## Installation